tanem/generator-typescript-react-lib/README.md

 $ npm install -g yo generator-typescript-react-lib
 ```

-Then generate your new project:
+Then generate your new library:

 ```
-$ mkdir react-component && cd $_
+$ mkdir your-new-react-library && cd $_
 $ yo typescript-react-lib
 ```